0xfcmartins/clean-phalcon-php/README.md

 # Phalcon PHP

-These are examples of [MVC][mvc-pattern] file structures you can employ using Phalcon >= 3.0.x
+This is a clean of [MVC][mvc-pattern] file structures you can use to develop and employ using Phalcon >= 3.0.x

-## Simple-Volt

-This is a very simple [MVC][mvc-pattern] structure, it contains one model, two controllers and a view.
-This example does not implement namespaces.
-Services are defined in `public/index.php` without using `Di\FactoryDefault`.
-This example uses Volt as template engine:

 ```
 Phacon-php/
 ├── app
+│   ├── cache (.volt compile cache)
-│   ├── config
+│   ├── config (Project configuration and environment vars)
-│   │   └── config.php
+│   │   └── config.php (Phalcon app config)
 │   ├── controllers
 │   │   ├── BaseController.php
 │   │   └── IndexController.php